christopher-alves-dev/cc-store/README.md

 - **Integration with payment infrastructure:** Complete simulation of product purchase in e-commerce.

-- **Data Management:** I am implementing a comprehensive data management system for the e-commerce, allowing for efficient and intuitive addition, editing, and removal of products.
+- **Data Management:** Data management system for the e-commerce, allowing for efficient and intuitive management of products, categories and orders.
+(Desktop only for now)

 ## Technologies Used